Posts Tagged yoggie

 The SOHO open firewall has got an undocumented SD slot! wow! (no idea yet if it’s functional though)

-- 3G 2600hz adm5120 Allwinner A10 arm armadeus autoconf automake baby stuff big-endian contracting debian docsis dvop.net e-reader emulators erlang freescale freeswitch freeswitch GUI gerty git gizmoforyou gnu autoconf gnu automake GSM hosting i.MX27 iNum ipsec ipv6 kamailio kazoo linux microsoft mips monitoring mooxu network automation networking network management network monitoring oAuth office 365 openwrt oyo packaging parallels plesk patch pbx pcengines perl sbc scaleway sensors server management sip Skype software design software development T2 testing tips trrtrr.net tumblr ubuntu UMTS usb virtualization visio voip voyage linux wifi xlab1 yoggie
+- 3G 2600hz adm5120 Allwinner A10 arm armadeus autoconf automake baby stuff big-endian contracting debian docsis dvop.net e-reader emulators erlang freescale freeswitch freeswitch GUI gerty git gizmoforyou gnu autoconf gnu automake GSM hosting i.MX27 iNum iot ipsec ipv6 kamailio kazoo linux lte microsoft mips monitoring mooxu network automation networking network management network monitoring oAuth openwrt oyo packaging parallels plesk patch pbx pcengines perl sbc scaleway sensors server management sip Skype software design software development T2 testing tips trrtrr.net tumblr ubuntu UMTS usb virtualization voip voyage linux wifi xlab1 yoggie